Type 3 aircraft machine gun

-Type 3 (三式, San-Shiki) was a Japanese Navy aircraft machine gun used during World War II.
+The Type 3 13 mm fixed aircraft machine gun (三式十三粍固定機銃) was a Japanese Navy aircraft machine gun used during World War II.
 It was based on the American M2 Browning machine gun but used the 13.2x99mm Hotchkiss cartridge.

 History

-The Type 3 was a copy of the .50 in M2 Browning and had very similar ammunition to that of the 13.2 mm Hotchkiss M1929 machine gun.
-Despite the small difference in calibers, it was possible to use M2 Browning tapes in the Japanese machine gun, which apparently took place during World War II.
+The Type 3 was derived from the .50 in M2 Browning but chambered for the slightly larger 13.2×99mm Hotchkiss round, the same cartridge as the Hotchkiss M1929 machine gun and the Imperial Japanese military's licensed version, the Type 93 heavy machine gun.
+Despite the small difference in calibers, it was possible to use M2 Browning cartridges in the Japanese machine gun, which ostensibly occurred during World War II.
 The machine gun was produced from 1943 to 1945.

-It came in flexible and fixed versions which differed slightly in construction details.
+The fixed version was used on later models of the Mitsubishi A6M Zero fighter and prototypes of the Kawanishi N1K Shiden Kai.

+The Type 3 was trialled for flexible defensive fixtures as well as fixed offensive ones.
 The flexible version featured a longer barrel.

-The fixed version was used on later models of the Mitsubishi A6M Zero fighter and prototypes of the Kawanishi N1K Shiden Kai.
-In the mobile version, Type 3 was partially replaced by the end of World War II by the Type 2 machine gun.
+It was ultimately determined to be unsuitable in a flexible defensive role due to its weight compared to existing alternatives; the 13.2mm Type 3 weighed almost 28 kg, heavier than the 20mm Type 99-1 Mod.1 autocannon at 23 kg.
+The flexible version was ultimately rejected in favour of the lighter Type 2 machine gun.